mozilla/ai-guide/templates/content/llms-101/index.md

 ## Language Models 101

+#### What's the difference between a "language model" and a "large language model"?

+A "Large Language Model" (LLM) is a type of "Language Model" (LM) with more parameters, which allows it to generate or understand text better.
+The term 'large' refers to the number of parameters the model has been trained on. usually, a LLM provides higher quality results than smaller LMs due to its ability to capture more complex patterns in the data.

 #### What do these numbers mean in the names of models?

 For example: "Vicuna-13B".
 The name of the model is Vicuna, and it has 13 billion parameters.